jQuery API

 </div>

-We can replace the second inner <div> with specified HTML:
+The second inner <div> could be replaced with the specified HTML:

 This results in the structure: